Keeping Christmas at Home

 (Zoom sessions will be only 5-10 minutes, meeting on the usual church account; please email for password)

 If you would like to join an email list to receive reminders, contact email@example.com

-Each Sunday in Advent we light one of the four Advent candles in church; the first candle traditionally represents the patriarchs.
-Some people also light a numbered Advent candle at home.
-But you don’t need anything more than an ordinary candle to join us in kindling a light as the sun goes down (4.30pm): a symbol of Christ, our light who “shines in the darkness, and the darkness did not overcome it” (John 1.5).
+Each Sunday in Advent we light one of the four Advent candles in church; the fourth candle traditionally represents the Blessed Virgin Mary.
+As on the last three Sundays, we invite you to join us in kindling a light as the sun goes down (4.30pm): a symbol of Christ, our light who “shines in the darkness, and the darkness did not overcome it” (John 1.5).

 Mince pies seem a quintessentially ‘Christmassy’ food–but how often do they get eaten after the 25th?
 Let’s enjoy mince pies while we can–and a nice break for ‘high tea’ in the midst of last-minute preparations for Christmas.